Orbitale/pagoo/README.md

   * 🟩 Allow executing processes in the worker thread
   * ❓ Think about concurrency when a lot of actions have to be executed at the same time
 * 🟥 Analytics
-  * 🟥 Make most app structures more exhaustive (names, ids, logs...)
-  * 🟥 Store the logs (sqlite database, json-based log file❓)
+  * 🟩 Store the logs (sqlite database, json-based log file❓)
+  * 🟥 Create an HTTP entrypoint to get the logs
+  * 🟥 Secure the HTTP entrypoint that delivers logs
 * 🟥 App frontend
   * 🟥 Create a separate command to spawn a frontend app
   * 🟥 Create a dashboard to visualize logs